coq/coq/doc/sphinx/proof-engine/ltac.rst

 The tactic to judge equalities modulo this axiomatization is shown above.
 The algorithm is quite simple.
 First types are simplified using axioms that can be oriented (this is done by ``simplify_type`` and ``simplify_type_eq``).
-The normal forms are sequences of Cartesian products without Cartesian product in the left component.
+The normal forms are sequences of Cartesian products without a Cartesian product in the left component.
 These normal forms are then compared modulo permutation of the components by the tactic ``compare_structure``.
-If they have the same lengths, the tactic ``solve_type_eq`` attempts to prove that the types are equal.
+If they have the same length, the tactic ``solve_type_eq`` attempts to prove that the types are equal.
-The main tactic that puts all these components together is called ``solve_iso``.
+The main tactic that puts all these components together is ``solve_iso``.

 Here are examples of what can be solved by ``solve_iso``.